YilinYan0/Short-Video-and-Social-Network-Web-Application-based-on-React-JS/README.md

-# A-Cloud-and-React-based-Social-Network•	Designed and implemented a short-video web application with React JS.

-•	Designed and implemented a short-video web application with React JS.
+# Short-Video and Social Network Web Application based on React JS

-•	Implemented features for users to create and browse posts and support search nearby posts.
+•	Implemented the creating/browsing/searching posts features that allow users to interact with each other

-•	Improved the authentication using JWT token based registration/login/logout flow with React Router v4.
+•	Employed JWT token based registration/login/logout flow with React Router v4 to improve the authentication

 •	Developed the main functions in Go to handle posts and deployed to Google Cloud (Google App Engine)

-•	Utilized ElasticSearch to optimize search functions such that users can search recent posts and list personal posts.
+•	Optimized the searching functions with ElasticSearch to enable users' to search for recent posts and list personal posts